Sales & Support: +1 (480) 360-6463

 Physical Therapy Aide Job Description Template (Free)

-We are looking for someone responsible and compassionate to join our team as a physical therapy aide.
+We are looking for someone responsible and compassionate to join our team as a Physical Therapy Aide.
 In this role, you will be helping out our physical therapist by assisting with patient intake, preparing treatment rooms, and sanitizing equipment for patients.
-Other duties include maintaining patient records as well as ordering supplies and scheduling appointments.
+Other duties include maintaining patient records, as well as ordering supplies, and scheduling appointments.

-To be a successful Physical Therapy Aide you must be able to perform basic prescribed treatments as well as notice and report any concerns about patients.
+To be a successful Physical Therapy Aide, you must be able to perform basic prescribed treatments, as well as notice and report any concerns about patients.
 A great physical therapy aide will know how to manage time efficiently and have excellent organizational skills.
 Our ideal candidate is someone with previous experience and a BLS certificate.

 Physical Therapy Aide Duties & Responsibilities: